hadronized/blog/Luminance_uniform_and_contravariance.md

 resulting `U a` so that we can pass it to `u`, and we just `runU` the whole thing.

-A few friends of mine – not **Haskeller** though – told me things like *“That’s just theory bullshit, no one needs to know what a contravariant thingy stuff is!”.
+A few friends of mine – not **Haskeller** though – told me things like *“That’s just theory bullshit, no one needs to know what a contravariant thingy stuff is!”*.
 Well, here’s an example:

 ```haskell
 newtype Color = Color {